bogdando/mysql-cluster-ocf-vagrant/README.md

   more nodes to form a cluster.
 Note, that the ``vagrant destroy`` shall accept the same number as well!
 * Creates a corosync cluster with disabled quorum and STONITH.
+* Installs MySQL and either Codership, or Percona Galera or MariaDB packages.
-* Launches the given OCF RA under test, which created a galera cluster.
+* Launches the given MySQL OCF RA under test, which creates the DB cluster.

 Note, that constants from the ``Vagrantfile`` may be as well configred as ``vagrant-settings.yaml_defaults`` or ``vagrant-settings.yaml`` and will be